 Drinkers may pick up a few notes of exotic fruits in this one on top of the Christmas Cake flavor and it certainly offers a hit of peaty smoke on the nose that some may find unappealing.
 Using sight alone however you can tell that this devilishly dark red Scotch has spent time maturing and taking on the flavors of Sherry Casks.

 This is the ideal dram to accompany your Christmas pudding after you light it on fire.
 Nevertheless, it’s most certainly not the Scotch you want to use to light your Christmas pudding on fire.
-Remember that important difference and we’ll see you in 2018!
+Remember that important difference!